 Tokyo Restaurant on Jalan Kampung Benggali has been serving Hainanese dishes with tasty home-cooked flavours since 1975.
-It’s still run by Hainanese owner-chef, Hwang Khee Keat, who founded the restaurant, assisted by his son, Henry Hwang, who takes the orders and gives food recommendations.
+It’s still run by Hainanese owner-chef, Hwang Khee Keat, assisted by his son, Henry Hwang, who takes the orders and gives food recommendations.

 The name Tokyo was actually given by the previous owner of the premises whose Penang aunt married a Japanese businessman after World War II, and who professed an admiration for all things Japanese.
 Strangely, he never served Japanese food in his restaurant.
 Neither does the current owner, Hwang, after he took over the business in 1975, but never changed the name.

 Today, he’s famous for his local Penang-Hainanese cuisine, and especially for the stewed herbal chicken, the salt fish curry and his special scrambled eggs with soy-dressing.

 Our lunch today consisted of:

 - Salt-fish curry, with long beans and aubergines.
 Penang salt-fish is much sought after in both Malaysia and Singapore for its taste and aroma.
 In this curry dish, it imparted a salty tang which gave the dish its depth of flavour.

 - Scrambled eggs with minced garlic and soy dressing.
 A pretty simple yet unusual dish - the first I’d ever experienced.
 The light, aromatic soy dressing actually transformed the texture of the scrambled eggs (which had been cooked over very high heat) into an almost tofu-like softness.
 The finely-chopped garlic, fried to a golden-crispness, gave the dish an added taste dimension.

 - Soy-caramel king prawns